 - Are either the man or woman listed as an alternate payee on a 401(k) or benefit holder to a pension?

-- Does being on title to the real estate give an equal ownership interest in the house?
+- Does being on title to the real estate give an equal or some other ownership interest in the house?
 Does the form of title, tenant in common or joint tenant, matter?

-These are just the starting questions for which you may need answers.
-Wills, trusts and estate planning concerns come up in such situations and, regardless of whether the man and woman are married, if they have children together, there will be child custody and child support rights pursuant to California’s paternity laws.
+These are just the starting questions for which you may need answers when you have a private consultation with an attorney.
+Wills, trusts and estate planning concerns come up in such situations and, regardless of whether the man and woman are married, if they have children together, there will be child custody and child support issues pursuant to California's paternity laws.

-Nonmarital cohabitation does not mean the elimination of rights pursuant to California law regarding common law marriages.
-At the same time, a person facing such claims who has taken the position that there is no valid marriage and intends to advocate the Court cannot rule in favor of a common law marriage in the California case, must be vigilant in his or her defense of the issues.
-The experience of a family law attorney is important here, to assess your case’s specific facts before you plan out what position you can take in the case and your chances of success.
+A person facing such claims who has taken the position that there is no valid marriage and intends to advocate the Court cannot rule in favor of a common law marriage in the California case, must also be vigilant in his or her defense of the issues.
+Once again, the experience of an attorney you hire who handles such matters and who can assess your case's specific facts before you plan out what position you can take in the case and your chances of success is important.

-We hope you enjoyed this article about our State’s common law marriage rules and regulations.
-Check back with us often for additional important and interesting articles.
-California divorce and family law cases is all we do.
+We hope you enjoyed this article and the general information provided about California common law marriage issues.
+Check back with us often for additional interesting articles.